Establish VA Educational Benefits at Utah Tech

 Generally speaking, you can receive one general elective credit for each semester hour on your official JST transcript.
 If you submit your JSTs to our office, they must be evaluated for credit.
 In many cases credits given from JSTs only count as general electives, which is not usually beneficial to your degree plan.
 Many students in the past have found that it is more beneficial to not have their JSTs evaluated for credit so they can receive additional VA benefits and have flexibility in establishing class schedules that can be certified.

-Please thoughtfully consider if you would like to submit JST transcripts to be evaluated for credit.
-Contact Veteran and Military Services if you are unsure.
+Please thoughtfully consider if submitting your JST transcripts to be evaluated for credit is right for you.
+Contact Utah Tech Veteran and Military Services if you are unsure.

 Students using CH 35 – DEA benefits will need to provide the social security number and the first and last name of the veteran under which they are entitled to benefits so we can enroll and certify them with the VA.